 - 1. Audit Existing Assets & Consider Your Current Organizational Structure

-- 2. Organize Your Asset Library For Your End-Users
+- 2. Organize Your Asset Library Around End-Users

-- 3. Map Asset and Photo Metadata To Improve Search & Discovery
+- 3. Map Asset Metadata to Improve Search & Discovery

 - 4. Put It Down On Paper & Begin DAM Set-Up